shay-sommerfield/Beer_tasting_algorithm_and_data_science/README.md

-# Beer tasting data science and algroithm
+# Beer tasting data science and algorithm
 ![](images/all_beers_cropped.jpg)
 While bubbled together during the pandemic,  a group of friends and I started doing blind taste tests for fun and to determine if we actually had "refined" taste or if we were just pretentious.